chatmail/relay/README.md

 1. Use the `invite_token` option to add one or more tokens of your choice to `chatmail.ini`:
    `invite_token = s3cr3t privil3g3`
+   - (recommendation: choose 9 or more letters, or it will be easily bruteforced)
 2. Run `scripts/cmdeploy run`
 3. Distribute a `dcaccount` invite link/QR code
    (like the one on your web page)